Mushishy/artemis-frontend/docs/admin-guide.md

 ### Scenarios
 To create a CTFd instance, a scenario that was exported from an existing CTFd with the same version and plugins as the one in the role needs to be uploaded.
 This scenario contains all of the challenges and correct answers.
+It can be created deleted and patched.

 ![](./img/19_ctfd_scenarios.png)